Disclaimer: This blog does not reflect my employer’s views and opinions.

 rniwa, and my areas of expertise in WebKit are

-contenteditable, HTML, DOM, event handling, and performance testing.
+contenteditable, web components, HTML, DOM, event handling, and performance testing.

 I’ve removed Apple-style-span